se4ai2223-uniba/architectural-style-recognition/data/README.md

 ### Data Splits

-The training, validation and test proportion of the dataset are respectively 70%, 20% and 10%.
+The training and validation proportion of the dataset are respectively 70% and 30%.
+The test set was build taking 30 images from the dataset and placing them in a proper folder, this was done in order to have a balanced test set and avoid biases in testing.

 ## Dataset Creation